adamstas/material-fingerprint-app/README.md

   Communicates with a remote server to perform material analysis, retrieve stored materials and compute material similarities.

 - **Interactive Polar Graphs**
-  Visualizes material characteristics via polar graphs — compare one or two materials using dual-curve or side-by-side graphs.
+  Visualizes material characteristics via polar graphs — compare one or two materials using two curves in single plot or side-by-side graphs.

 - **Anonymous Cloud Sync (Opt-In)**
   Users can choose whether to anonymously sync analyzed data to the server or keep it local.